farazsth98/farazsth98.github.io/_posts/2019-08-26-hackcon-babypwn.markdown

 0x00400a09      xor  rax, qword fs:[0x28]
 ```

-Okay, so to begin with we see at instruction `0x00400943`, the address of the `nope()` function gets loaded into `var_40h` which is basically at `rbp-0x40`.
+Okay, so to begin with, at instruction `0x00400943` the address of the `nope()` function gets loaded into `var_40h` which is located at `rbp-0x40`.
 We then see a `mov rax, qword [var_40h]` followed by a `call rax` at `0x004009fe`.
 If we look at the disassembly for the `nope()` function, we will see that it outputs the string 'Naaa  , Try HArder', so we have to somehow be able to control this value at `rbp-0x40` and change it to something, because we know this `call rax` is what prints that string after taking our input 5 times.
 What do we change it to?
 Well, the binary also has a convenient `win()` function which outputs the flag.
 Simple as that, but how do we control this value at `rbp-0x40`?

 Below is the section right after the binary has initialized all variables.
 We see that the `fgets()` call will read 0x11 bytes into the `var_50h` buffer (located at `rbp-0x50`, easily figured out by looking at the top of the disassembly for `main`, or with gdb).
 ```